01-edu/public/subjects/devops/orchestrator/README.md

 ### Bonus

-If you complete the mandatory part successfully and you still have free time, you can implement anything that you feel deserves to be a bonus, We can suggest:
+If you complete the mandatory part successfully and you still have free time, you can implement anything that you feel deserves to be a bonus, Examples:

 - Deploy a Kubernetes Dashboard to monitor the cluster

 - Deploy a dashboard for applications logs
-  ...

 Challenge yourself!

 ### Submission and audit